raviq/compsoc/README.md

 ## Registration

-To take part in the competition, you must register on the [COMPSOC page](https://compsoc.algocratic.org/registration).
+To take part in the competition, you must register on the [COMPSOC registration page](https://compsoc.algocratic.org/registration).

 ## General Guidelines